Child Support Battles – The Father’s Position

-The father’s position: The father in our divorce story does not believe that his daughter should be in expensive pageants, and does not want to pay out in child support for them.
+The father in our child support battles divorce story does not believe that his daughter should be in expensive pageants, and does not want to pay out in child support for them.
 He believes that the cost of thousands of dollars in costumes, make-up, hair, travel and lodging is excessive and could be used better toward education.
 He argues he is a middle income earner, and cannot afford costumes that can be upward of $3,000.
 The father claims that there’s too much pressure on his daughter that is causing unrealistic “body image issues”.
 He also feels that practicing 7 – 10 hours per week for a pageant is exhausting for daughter.
 He’s opposed to mother’s placing their daughter on low calorie diets and not letting her be a “kid”.
 He feels that mother’s control, daughter’s long hours, and pageant demands are abusive to his daughter and her right to a carefree childhood.
 He also believes that he shouldn’t have to support such a frivolous past-time as pageantry.

 Further to support the father’s position, California has no labor laws regarding pageants.
 Pageants are exempt from federal labor laws under the Fair Labor Standards Act of 1938.
 Child contestants of pageants are not considered to be “working” as they sometimes spend 10 hour days not “working” at a pageant with their parent.

-The mother’s position: Mother feels that pageant participation has given their daughter poise, grace and self-esteem.
+Mother feels that pageant participation has given their daughter poise, grace and self-esteem.
 She states that their daughter enjoys being in pageants and that there’s a great future for her daughter in modeling, or perhaps an acting career.
 This mother considers pageantry the same as participating in sports and argues that there are costs associated with sports, including long travel, hours of practice and sometimes expensive coaching.
 She believes that pageantry is a form of education that’s valuable because she has seen her daughter gain confidence in front of an audience.
 The mother believes that the dad should continue to financially support their daughter in her pageantry goals.
 The mother has no concern over child labor laws as she feels that participation in sports demands the same focus, drive and work ethic as pageantry.

 To add to this, what can drive parents even further apart is that vague possibility that, with enough money, time, and enough hard work, there is always the possibility that their child will become a celebrity or get a full ride scholarship.
 It was plain and simple basketball that made Michael Jordan who he is today and it is TLC pageantry that created the overnight Honey Boo Boo sensation.
 This little girl has more “sass”, charisma, and charm than the entire state of Georgia.
 Honey Boo Boo has gone viral.
 Her parents would argue that the costs and time they spent was well worth it.
 And when you watch her and her very unapologetic red-neck family, you find the show is so unique and refreshing that you can’t wait for the next episode.
 This must be the only family in America that actually eats “road kill” and is proud of it.
 A pageant mother’s dream comes true.